NEW OWNERS INFORMATION

 One of the easy things is to teach your pup how to sit.
 Before he gets his food, ask him to sit, don’t touch him just stand up straight and wait with the food bowl in you hands until he sits.
 When he sits, say “good sit” and give the food.
 It takes only a few meals before he will know what ‘sit’ means.

 Another way of rewarding a pup while training new things is making use of their play drive.
-If the pup has a favourite ball or toy, play with the toy and pup everytime he has done something you asked him to do.
+If the pup has a favourite ball or toy, play with the toy and pup every time he has done something you asked him to do.

 How to toilet train your puppy